 Dishwashers need a level surface to wash enough and prevent leakage.
-There should be four mounting legs inside a dishwasher, and the rear wheels should stick to the ground.
+A dishwasher should have four mounting legs, and the rear wheels should stick to the ground.
 Some models have four fitting legs inside.
-The dishwasher cabinet should also be square because if the tub’s opening is not square, the door will not be adequately sealed.
+The dishwasher cabinet should be square because the door will only be adequately sealed if the tub’s opening is fair.
 This is the responsibility of the customer or the installer.
-I hope this video will help you out to level your dishwasher correctly.
+This video will help you to level your dishwasher correctly.

 - Some water may remain under the concave cup and mug, so it is necessary to load items at an angle, especially for the plastic item.